 If at all possible, if you know you are taking a road trip, it’s a good idea to take a long a charged camera or a cell phone with a camera element included.

-- Along with your Mexican auto insurance, make sure that you also have a valid drivers license with you.
+- Along with your Mexico auto insurance policy, make sure that you also have a valid drivers license with you.
 You do not need to have a Mexican drivers license, but your license has to be valid.

 - Keep your passport with you.